ironcore-dev/ironcore/docs/usage/ipam/prefix.md

 # Prefix
 A `Prefix` resource provides a fully integrated IP address management(IPAM) solution for `Ironcore`.
 It serves as a means to define IP prefixes along with prefix length to a reserved range of IP addresses.
-It is also possible to define child subnets with the specified prefix length referring to the parent prefix.
+It is also possible to define child prefixes with the specified prefix length referring to the parent prefix.

 # Example Volume Resource
 An example of how to define a root `Prefix` resource in `Ironcore`